A Study in Dataset Pruning for Image Super-Resolution: Experiments

 \subsubsection{Analyzing Loss Values.}

-In this section, we examine the core-sets derived by descending sampling more closely.
-More specifically, we derive the loss values that can be found by applying descending sampling at 25\%, 50\%, and 75\%. \autoref{fig:cdf} shows the result.
+This section examines the core-sets derived by descending sampling more closely.
+More specifically, we derive the loss values found by applying descending sampling at 25\%, 50\%, and 75\%. \autoref{fig:cdf} shows the result.
 The distribution demonstrates that certain samples, characterized by notably higher loss values, are consistently included across all core-sets (see the long tail on the right side of the vertical lines).
 We theorize that these samples, possibly due to their high noise levels, could be detrimental to the training of SR models.
 To address this, we suggest refining the initially derived core-set by adjusting the selection threshold by 5\% to favor samples with lower loss values and exclude those with the highest losses.

 The modified core-set and associated loss values within this refined set are depicted in \autoref{fig:refined}; see the area between the vertical lines denoted by start and end.
-This approach involves retaining 50\% of the samples that are initially considered the most challenging but adjusting the selection to slightly favor easier samples (those with lower loss values) by shifting the inclusion criteria by 5\%.
-To put it in another way, the core-set still contains 50\% of the hardest samples of the original dataset, except the top 5\% hardest.
+This approach involves retaining 50\% of the samples initially considered the most challenging but adjusting the selection to slightly favor easier samples (those with lower loss values) by shifting the inclusion criteria by 5\%.
+In other words, the core-set still contains 50\% of the original dataset's hardest samples, except the top 5\% hardest.
 We will evaluate both core-sets, the original and the refined, in the following with state-of-the-art benchmarks.